juicedata/juicefs/docs/en/administration/sync_accounts_between_multiple_hosts.md

 JuiceFS supports POSIX compatible ACL to manage permissions in the granularity of directory or file.
 The behavior is the same as a local file system.

-In order to make the permission experience intuitive to user (e.g. the files accessible by user A in host X should be accessible in host Y with the same user), the same user who want to access JuiceFS should have the same UID and GID on all hosts.
+To provide users with an intuitive and consistent permission management experience (e.g. the files accessible by user A in host X should be accessible in host Y with the same user), the same user who want to access JuiceFS should have the same UID and GID on all hosts.

 Here we provide a simple [Ansible](https://www.ansible.com/community) playbook to demonstrate how to ensure an account with same UID and GID on multiple hosts.